-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities Commentary, including assessment against 'Do Nothing' scenario The effects are likely to be localised to the specific locations where the original building is, However, the wider benefits to the economy will be experienced by everyone in the Area to some degree.
-The effects are likely to occur throughout the lifetime of the Plan.
-These impacts individually and cumulatively are not likely to be significant.
-Under the 'Do Nothing' scenario, employment uses will not be generated, thus, having a detrimental impact on economic growth in the Area.
-CRAN12: Natural Landscape and Rural Character ++ ++ ++ 0 0 0 0 0 0 0 + This policy maintains and enhances the natural environment through retaining landscaping features and enhancing the rural character of the Area through encouraging design which is in keeping with Cranleigh.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario economy will be experienced by everyone in the Area to some degree. • The effects are likely to occur throughout the lifetime of the Plan. • These impacts individually and cumulatively are not likely to be significant. • Under the 'Do Nothing' scenario, employment uses will not be generated, thus, having a detrimental impact on economic growth in the Area.
+CRAN13: Natural Landscape and Rural Character ++ ++ ++ 0 0 0 0 0 0 0 + This policy maintains and enhances the natural environment through retaining landscaping features and enhancing the rural character of the Area through encouraging design which is in keeping with Cranleigh.
+This recognises the significance of the AONB and the AGLV and the importance of their protection where development could have an impact on them.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN1, 7, 8 and 12.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
 The effects are likely to be relatively localised, enjoyed mainly by local residents and through the areas where this policy is likely to have greatest effect.
 Overall the effects are not considered to be significant.
 Under the 'Do Nothing' scenario, development could result in the loss of key features of the countryside which enhance